-This Part 2 covers more advanced features, including inventory kits, delivery notes, and goods receipts.
+This Part 2 covers more advanced features, including credit and debit notes, inventory kits, delivery notes, and goods receipts.
 It describes how the program’s behavior changes when these additional functions are used.
 Information in Part 1 is not repeated here.

 Part 3 describes additional capabilities: inventory locations, transfers, and write-offs.
 You will need to understand information in Parts 1 and 2 before you can use the capabilities discussed in Part 3.

 In one sense, credit notes can be thought of as an aspect of managing Accounts receivable.
 They reduce how much a customer owes your business.
 But they can also impact inventory records when they record return of goods.
 Their effects are opposite those of a sales invoice, as described in Part 1 of this Guide.

 Brilliant Industries’ customer, Bob’s Hardware, returns one of the four white table lamps (Item code 101) it purchased in Part 1 due to a manufacturing defect.
 Brilliant creates a credit note:

 The lamp is taken back at the same unit price as it was sold.
 If a tax code had been applicable upon sale, the same tax code would be applied to the return.
 Brilliant will deal with issues of repair, replacement, or write-off later.
 These have nothing to do directly with the credit note.